oceanbase/ob-operator/README.md

 echo $(kubectl get -n default secret oceanbase-dashboard-user-credentials -o jsonpath='{.data.admin}' | base64 -d)
 ```

-A service of type NodePort is created by default, you can check the address and port and open it in browser
+A service of type NodePort is created by default, you can check the address and port and open it in browser:

 ```
 kubectl get svc oceanbase-dashboard-oceanbase-dashboard